Minimize Risks and Test Your Minimum Viable Product

 - making the needed improvements to the project.

-Of course, the MVP creation involves extra work.
+Of course, MVP creation involves extra work.
 But such efforts are justified because your final goal is to find out whether the product is worth the money invested in it.
 So these additional labor costs will save you from more significant expenses in the future.
 But, above all, you should take your time to choose a really good platform for running MVP tests.

 What is the purpose of MVP testing techniques?